ToniSarja/recog-telebot/README.md

 If the string matches a key in the dictionary, the Python script will return a value which is a response.

+The main thing is now to write a lot of intents and responses in the JSON file

 Easy to repurpose for other languages

 Here's a video demonstration